Code of Conduct for Florida Atlantic University Licensees

 b.
 The Licensee shall ensure that its direct operations and subcontractors comply with all health and safety conventions of the International Labor Organization (ILO) ratified and adopted by the country in which the production facility is located.

 7. Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, nationality, political opinion, or social or ethnic origin.

 8. Harassment or Abuse: Every employee shall be treated with dignity and respect.
 No employee shall be subject to any physical, sexual, psychological, or verbal harassment or abuse.
 Licensees will not use or tolerate any form of corporal punishment.

 9. Freedom of Association and Collective Bargaining: Licensees shall recognize and respect the right of employees to freedom of association and collective bargaining.
 No employee shall be subject to harassment, intimidation or retaliation in their efforts to freely associate or bargain collectively.
 Licensees shall not cooperate with governmental agencies and other organizations that use the power of the State to prevent workers from organizing a union of their choice.
 Licensees shall allow union organizers free access to employees.
 Licensees shall recognize the union of the employees’ choice.

-SMA and the Collegiate Institutions will continue to monitor these issues and will promote studies that examine conditions and factors related to minimum and prevailing wages and employees’ basic needs.
+LLP and the Collegiate Institutions will continue to monitor these issues and will promote studies that examine conditions and factors related to minimum and prevailing wages and employees’ basic needs.